galenhuntington/hpre/README.md

 Once it's time to swap in the new version, in most languages I could just switch the names, but for Haskell I have to change every definition.
-This comes up a lot for me.
-More generally, I might rename a function for any reason.
+This comes up a lot for me, in addition to the many other times I want to rename a function.

 My solution is a “ditto mark”, `''`, which abbreviates the identifier above it if it starts the line.
 So, in